What is a Life Cycle Assessment? LCA

 • Partner with forwarders that use alternative fuels or own eco-efficient fleets to reduce the CO2 emissions per km

-• Conduct studies for Supply Chain Network Optimization focusing on reducing the environmental impact by choosing the right suppliers and factory locations
+• Conduct studies for Supply Chain Network Optimization focusing on reducing the environmental impact by choosing the suitable suppliers and factory locations

 Continuous improvement

-The results of the interpretation and evaluation should be used to continuously improve the environmental performance of the product or process over time.
+The interpretation and evaluation results should be used to continuously improve the product's or process's environmental performance over time.

 Of course, you must consider the trade-offs between the environmental impacts and other aspects, such as cost and performance, to reduce the business impacts.